Approximate Generalized Matching: $f$-Factors and $f$-Edge Covers: Connection Between -matchings and -Edge Covers

-Suppose we have an $f'$-factor $F$ with blossoms $\Omega$ and duals $y,z$ satisfying Property~\ref{pro:F-approx} and let $C$ be an $f$-edge cover that is $F$'s complement.
-The key observation is that the same blossom set $\Omega$ and duals $y$, $z$ can be used to show Property~\ref{pro:EC-approx} for $C$.
-Specifically, we have the following lemma, \begin{lemma} If the duals $y, z, \Omega$ and an $f'$-factor $F$ satisfy Property~\ref{pro:F-approx} with parameters $\delta_1', \delta_2'$, then the same duals $y, z, \Omega$ and the complementary $f$-edge cover $C = E \setminus F$ satisfies Property~\ref{pro:EC-approx} with parameter $\delta_1 = \delta_2'$ and $\delta_2 = \delta_1'$. \end{lemma}
+We show that a primal-dual algorithm computing a $(1-\epsilon)$-approximate $f$-matching can be used to compute a $(1+\epsilon)$-approximate $f$-edge cover.
+In particular, we show that if we have an $f'$-matching $F$ with blossoms $\Omega$ and duals $y,z$ satisfying Property~\ref{pro:F-approx}, and an $f$-edge cover $C$ that is $F$'s complement, then the same blossom set $\Omega$ and duals $y$, $z$ can be also used to certify Property~\ref{pro:EC-approx} for $C$ with a same set of parameters.
+This is formally stated in the following lemma: \begin{lemma} If the duals $y, z, \Omega$ and an $f'$-matching $F$ satisfy Property~\ref{pro:F-approx} with parameters $\delta_1', \delta_2'$, then the same duals $y, z, \Omega$ and the complementary $f$-edge cover $C = E \setminus F$ satisfy Property~\ref{pro:EC-approx} with parameters $\delta_1 = \delta_2'$ and $\delta_2 = \delta_1'$. \end{lemma}

-\begin{proof} It is trivial to see Property~\ref{pro:EC-approx}(4) (Oversaturated Vertices' Duals) and Property~\ref{pro:F-approx}(4) (Unsaturated Vertices' Duals) are equivalent to each other.
+\begin{proof} It is easy to see a vertex is oversatured in an $f$-edge cover if and only if it is unsaturated in its complementary $f$-matching.
+Therefore, Property~\ref{pro:EC-approx}(4) (Oversaturated Vertices' Duals) and Property~\ref{pro:F-approx}(4) (Unsaturated Vertices' Duals) are equivalent to each other.

-To show Property~\ref{pro:EC-approx}(1,2) is equivalent to Property~\ref{pro:F-approx}(2,1), it suffices to show that the function $yz_F$ for $f'$-factor $F$ agrees with the function $yz_C$ for its $f$-edge cover complement $C$.
+To show Property~\ref{pro:EC-approx}(1) is equivalent to Property~\ref{pro:F-approx}(2), and Property~\ref{pro:EC-approx}(2) is equivalent to Property~\ref{pro:F-approx}(1), it suffices to show that the function $yz_F$ for $f'$-matching $F$ agrees with the function $yz_C$ for its complementary $f$-edge cover $C$.
 Recall that